mirceanis/stfc/Readme.md

 #### Notes

-Running an allocation command does not release previously allocated devices.
+* Running a filtered allocation command does not release previously allocated devices that don't match the filter.

-Listing devices with no filters implicitly adds the "free=true" filter
+* Listing devices with no filters implicitly adds the "free=true" filter

-While commands can be combined, it does not always make sense to combine them.
+* While commands can be combined, it does not always make sense to combine them.
 For example, `stfc -la` will allocate all devices but won't list anything because of the implicit filter in lists and the fact that every free device has just been allocated to the current user.
 This behavior will probably change in future releases by sanitizing possible combinations and by changing behavior of commands when combined.